joshusooyaa/n-central-data-grabber/README.md

 - **🔒`endpoint`**:  Endpoint for retrieving the list of devices from N-central.
 - **🔒`device-services`**:  Endpoint attached onto `endpoint` with a device id to retrieve the status of service monitoring tasks.
 - **`params`**:  Refine the query to `endpoint`.
 Review a list of params for `devices` at https://`base-url`/api-explorer
+- **`pageSize`**: Number of devices to retrieve per page.
+Set to -1 to retrieve all devices at once.
 - **`device-filter`**:  How device information is stored in the dictionary that saves the data returned from get request to `endpoint`.
 In `info`, index 0 of the lists corresponds to a key in the response data.
 In the case that these names ever change, they can be re-named here.
 Index 1 of the lists in `info` should not, and do not need to be changed.
 - - **Note** info[0][1] should be changed in accordance with the column name for the device table's primary key.
 - **🔒`time-format`**:  Used to match the time format the api returns in device tasks for last scan time.